AlibabaCloudDocs/smartag/intl.en-US/Best Practices/SAG-1000 dual-device one-arm mode configuration tutorial/Step 2: Configure the SAG device (device 1) and its peer switches.md

     !
     interface GigabitEthernet 0/12
      no switchport
-     ip address 192.168.12.1 255.255.255.0  The IP address of the port on the peer switch of the Smart Access Gateway ip ospf network point-to-point
-     ip ospf authentication message-digest
+     ip address 192.168.12.1 255.255.255.0   The IP address of the port on the peer switch of the Smart Access Gateway ip ospf network point-to-point       The network type must be p2p ip ospf authentication message-digest
      ip ospf message-digest-key 7 md5 1234
      ip ospf dead-interval 10